 We should buy what we intimately know and buy in markets that will see the strongest job growth while also having attractive valuations.

 I know San Francisco the best, hence I will focus one part of my search looking for ocean view properties that have expansion potential.
 Fixers listed by out of town agents are always my favorite types of properties to buy.

 Then I’ll continue to look at non-coastal city real estate that has the highest potential to be the next Silicon Valley.
 Cities like Austin, Houston, and Denver have already been discovered.

 Fundrise has eREIT funds for diversified real estate exposure.
 Meanwhile, CrowdStreet focuses in individual commercial real estate deals in 18-hour cities.

 As of now, I am 70% leaning towards cashing out of stocks to buy more real estate.
-Stocks are back to all-time highs and I see opportunity in real estate.
+Stocks are volatile and real estate is more stable with strong income generation potential as well.